bumptech/nitro/docs/nitro.md

 This handler will be invoked from the Nitro thread, so it should do its work quickly and return.
-No TCP Nitro traffic will take place while your custom handler is executed.
+No TCP Nitro traffic will take place while your custom handler is being executed.

 *Arguments*